tjoignant/LinkedInBot/README.md

 # LinkedInBot
-Filter the financial world and connect with your future boss !
+Filter the financial world and connect with your future boss!

 <br />